Surplus women: World War I

 Even before the war, six out of seven children in Britain were compelled by financial necessity to leave school at the age of 14 to go into the workforce to earn a wage.
 In 1901, over half of all women workers were under 25 years of age.
-By 1911, 77 per cent of women workers were single, 14 per cent were married and 9 per cent were either divorced or widowed.
-Regardless of their marital status, females were able to find job opportunities, especially during the First World War due to absence of males in the workforce.
+By 1911, 77 % of women workers were single, 14 % were married and 9 % were either divorced or widowed.
+Regardless of their marital status, women were able to find job opportunities, especially during the First World War due to absence of men in the workforce.
 Halfway through the war, by 1916, the female labour force had grown by 600,000.

 World War I compounded the gender imbalance.
 The deaths of nearly one million men during the war increased the gender gap by over a million; from 670,000 to 1,700,000.
 The number of unmarried women seeking economic means grew dramatically.
 In addition, demobilisation and economic decline following the war caused high unemployment.
 The war increased female employment; however, the return of demobilised men displaced many from the workforce, as did the closure of many of the wartime factories.
 Hence women who had worked during the war found themselves struggling to find jobs and those approaching working age were not offered the opportunity.